 ACIS is now present on LinkedIn.
 Please join our LinkedIn group and post discussion items on job ads, conference calls, and interesting facts about the wonderful world of colloid and surface science.

 Share your next big breakthrough, job opportunity or beautiful science with the ACIS community by using @AusColloids.

-The Newsletter team is:
+The Newsletter team signing off,

 Christine Browne – email@example.com